-58 On all journeys, the rider and pillion passenger on a motorcycle, scooter or moped MUST wear a protective helmet.
+- 66. On all journeys, the rider and pillion passenger on a motorcycle, scooter or moped MUST wear a protective helmet.
 Helmets MUST comply with the Regulations and they MUST be fastened securely.
-Before each journey check that your helmet visor is clean and in good condition.

-59 It is also advisable to wear eye protectors.
+Riders and passengers of motor tricycles should also wear a protective helmet.
+Before each journey check that your helmet visor is clean and in good condition. - 67.
+It is also advisable to wear eye protectors.
 Scratched or poorly fitting eye protectors can limit your view when riding, particularly in bright sunshine and the hours of darkness.
 Consider wearing ear protection.
-Strong boots, gloves and suitable clothing may help to protect you if you are involved in a collision.

-60 You MUST NOT carry more than one pillion passenger who MUST sit astride the machine on a proper seat.
+Strong boots, gloves and suitable clothing may help to protect you if you are involved in a collision. - 68.
+You MUST NOT carry more than one pillion passenger who MUST sit astride the machine on a proper seat.
 They should face forward with both feet on the footrests.
 You MUST NOT carry a pillion passenger unless your motor cycle is designed to do so.
-A Learner MUST NOT carry a pillion passenger who is not himself the holder of a licence, other than a learner's licence, authorising him to drive a motor cycle, having been the holder of a licence for at least two years.
-61 Daylight riding.
+A Learner rider MUST NOT carry a pillion passenger who is not himself the holder of a licence, other than a learner's licence, authorising him to drive a motor cycle, having been the holder of a licence for at least two years. - 69.
+Daylight riding.
 Make yourself as visible as possible from the side as well as the front and rear.
 You could wear a light or brightly coloured helmet and fluorescent clothing or strips.
 Dipped headlights, even in good daylight, may also make you more conspicuous.
 However, be aware that other vehicle drivers may still not have seen you, or judged your distance or speed correctly, especially at junctions.

-62 Riding in the dark.
-Wear reflective clothing or strips to improve your visibility in the dark.
+70. Riding in the dark.
+Wear reflective clothing or strips where possible to improve your visibility in the dark.
 These reflect light from the headlamps of other vehicles, making you visible from a longer distance.

-63 Manoeuvring.
+71. Manoeuvring.
 You should be aware of what is behind and to the sides before manoeuvring.
 Look behind you; use mirrors if they are fitted.
 When in traffic queues look out for pedestrians crossing between vehicles and vehicles emerging from junctions or changing lanes.
 Position yourself so that drivers in front can see you in their mirrors.
 Additionally, when filtering in slow-moving traffic, take care and keep your speed low.